zchee/golang-wiki/PortingPolicy.md

 Once those conditions are satisfied, the Go team can accept the port and begin to merge the CLs.
 Once the CLs are all submitted, all.bash must pass, so that the builder reports "ok" in the dashboard.

-Any port started during a release cycle must be finished (all.bash passing, builder reporting "ok") before the corresponding release freeze, or else the code will be removed at the freeze.

 # Other repositories

 Although it is not part of the core repository, the x/sys repository should add support for the new port before the release happens because it is the official place to add new system calls.
+It's OK to add support for a new port in the x/sys repository before working on the main repository.

 # First class ports